-Muller and Stone (2001) conducted a similar study of tropical storm and hurricane strikes along the southeast U.S. coast from South Padre Island (Texas) to Cape Hatteras (North Carolina), using data from the entire past century.
-For tropical storms and hurricanes together, they found an average of 3.3 strikes per La Niņa season, 2.6 strikes per neutral season, and 1.7 strikes per El Niņo season.
-For hurricanes alone, the average rate of strike occurrence ranged from 1.7 per La Niņa season to 0.5 per El Niņo season, which represents a frequency-of-occurrence decline of fully 70% in going from cooler La Niņa conditions to warmer El Niņo conditions.
-Likewise, Elsner et al. (2001) - who also worked with data from the entire past century - found that when there are below normal sea surface temperatures in the equatorial Pacific, "the probability of a U.S. hurricane increases."
+In exploring this question within the context of the warming that occurs in going from cooler La Niña conditions to warmer El Niño conditions, Wilson (1999) analyzed data from the last half of the 20th century, finding that the probability of having three or more intense hurricanes was only 14% during a (relatively) warm El Niño year, but fully 53% during a (relatively) cool La Niña year.
+Two years later, Muller and Stone (2001) conducted a similar study of tropical storm and hurricane strikes along the southeast U.S. coast from South Padre Island (Texas) to Cape Hatteras (North Carolina), using data from the entire past century.
+For tropical storms and hurricanes together, they found an average of 3.3 strikes per La Niña season, 2.6 strikes per neutral season, and 1.7 strikes per El Niño season, while for hurricanes alone the average rate of strike occurrence ranged from 1.7 per La Niña season to 0.5 per El Niño season, which represents a frequency-of-occurrence decline of fully 70% in going from cooler La Niña conditions to warmer El Niño conditions.
+Likewise, Elsner et al. (2001) -- who also worked with data from the entire past century -- found that when there are below-normal sea surface temperatures in the equatorial Pacific, "the probability of a U.S. hurricane increases."

-Last of all, in a 20th century changepoint analysis of time series of major North Atlantic and U.S. annual hurricane counts, which in the words of its authors, "quantitatively identifies temporal shifts in the mean value of the observations," Elsner et al. (2004) found that "El Niņo events tend to suppress hurricane activity along the entire coast with the most pronounced effects over Florida."
+A few years later, Elsner et al. (2004) found in a 20th-century changepoint analysis of time series of major North Atlantic and U.S. annual hurricane counts -- which in the words of its authors, "quantitatively identifies temporal shifts in the mean value of the observations" -- that "El Niño events tend to suppress hurricane activity along the entire coast with the most pronounced effects over Florida."

-The obvious conclusion to be drawn from the results of these several studies, which is clearly contrary to that espoused by the majority of the world's climate alarmists, is that global warming does not lead to either more frequent or more intense Atlantic basin hurricanes.
+In light of these several findings, the obvious conclusion to be drawn from the results of these several studies is that global warming does not lead to either more frequent or more intense Atlantic basin hurricanes.
 In fact, it generally does just the opposite.
-Nevertheless, some scientists continue to ignore these real-world facts, content instead to place their faith in the tenuous output of theoretical climate models (see, for example, our Editorials of 24 Apr 2002 and 1 May 2002).

 References